- The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

 - According to David Bender “In fasting and on a low carbohydrate diet as much of the amino acid carbon as possible will be used for gluconeogenesis – an ATP-expensive, and hence thermogenic, process.”

-So it appears that amino acids from digestion or from the muscles circulate in the blood stream and these can be used as required for protein synthesis or to stabilise blood glucose levels.
+So it appears that amino acids circulate in the bloodstream and can be used as required for protein synthesis or to stabilise blood glucose levels.

 The figure below shows a comparison of the blood glucose response to ingestion of glucose and 600g of lean beef (i.e. a very big serving of steak!).